iva-mechkarova/algorithms-portfolio/README.md

 # COMP20290 Algorithms Portfolio
 This repository contains all of my code for the practicals throughout the semester.
 It also includes an analysis of the algorithms for each of the practicals (where this is applicable i.e. Trie and Compression practicals did not include this).
-These analysises are provided as excel files, where each of the excel files contain a table which shows how long (in nanoseconds) the algorithms take to compute for different values of N. The practicals are divided into separate packages but practicals 4, 5 and 6 are in the same package as they are all for sorting algorithms.
+These analyses are provided as excel files, where each of the excel files contain a table which shows how long (in nanoseconds) the algorithms take to compute for different values of N. The practicals are divided into separate packages but practicals 4, 5 and 6 are in the same package as they are all for sorting algorithms.